lineality/Online_Voting_Using_One_Time_Pads/README.md

 ### Case Study in 2025 Diaspora Elections
-- Ukraine in 2025 is facing pressure to hold election while it is being invaded by a hostile neighboring country and while much of its population has fled to non-hostile neighboring countries.
+- Ukraine in 2025 is facing pressure to hold elections while it is being invaded by a hostile neighboring country and while much of its population has fled to non-hostile neighboring countries.
 - What would the requirements be for a sufficiently robust diapora-flexible election to be held?